 - Dice the onion, chop the garlic and ginger finely.

-- In a large pot, heat the oil over medium heat, add the onion, cook for about 7 minutes, stirring, until translucent.
+- In a large pot, melt the butter over medium heat, add the onion, cook for about 7 minutes, stirring, until translucent.

-- Add the butter, garlic, ginger and crushed chestnuts, cook for a few minutes, stirring, until the butter turns golden brown.
+- Add the chopped garlic, ginger, and chestnuts, cook for a few minutes, stirring from time to time, until the butter turns golden brown.